 Inflammatory arthritis is characterized by inflammation of the joints, and can include disorders like psoriatic arthritis or rheumatoid arthritis, among others.
 Symptoms may include stiffness, pain, and/or swelling at the joints.

-Polycystic ovarian syndrome, or PCOS, is a disorder characterized by growths on the ovaries and ovarian dysfunction.
-This hormonal imbalance can lead to irregular period cycles, acne, or facial hair.
+Polycystic ovarian syndrome (PCOS) is a disorder characterized by growths (cysts) on the ovaries, ovarian dysfunction, and hormonal imbalance.
+This can lead to irregular menstrual cycles, acne, infertility, and facial hair.